vmware-archive/hillview/docs/userManual.md

 ![A one dimensional histogram](hillview-histogram.png)

-On top of each bar is shown the size of the bar.
+A number on top of each bar indicates the size of the bar.
 If the size is only approximately the value is shown with an approximation sign: &asymp;.

 The thin blue line shown is the cumulative distribution function